ni/measurement-plugin-python/README.md

     - UI file for the Measurement.
     - The Name of this file is configured by `SCREEN_FILE_NAME` in metadata.py

+Note: DC Measurement currently supports only the double datatype for the Configuration (Input Parameters of `measure` method) and Output Values(Return Values of `measure` method).

 ## Template

 Template support is coming soon. :)